 Homefront: The Revolution was a huge letdown for me.

 The original Homefront game was alright at best.
 While the gameplay was pretty generic, the story was great.
 A collapsing United States, the unification of North and South Korea, a unified Korea conquering most of Asia, and eventually the use of an EMP to cripple the US military before an invasion.
 This could have only been written by one man: The legendary John Milius.
-That’s right, THE John MOTHERFUCKING Milius, writer of the original Red Dawn movie from the 80’s, was the writer for the original Homefront.
+That’s right, THE John Milius, writer of the original Red Dawn movie from the 80’s, was the writer for the original Homefront.
 As such, the unrealistic-but-still-awesome story made up for the mediocre gameplay.

 As a Philadelphia native, I was hyped when I heard the next installment of Homefront would take place in my hometown.
-As someone who secretly hopes that the Russians or the Chinese attempt to invade America one day just so I have an excuse to kill commies, the idea that I would be able to at least simulate my fantasies by blasting North Koreans to shit in a virtual portrayal of my hometown highly tickled my fancy.
-I was fucking stoked, I couldn’t wait to see familiar neighborhoods turned into even bigger war-zones than they are now.
+As someone who secretly hopes that the Russians or the Chinese attempt to invade America one day just so I have an excuse to kill commies, the idea that I would be able to at least simulate my warhawk fantasies by blasting North Koreans to kingdom come in a virtual portrayal of my hometown highly tickled my fancy.
+I was stoked, I couldn’t wait to see familiar neighborhoods turned into even bigger war-zones than they are now.

 Just the whole concept of the DPRK army trying to maintain order in this city is great.
-In reality, we all know that any invading force that set foot in Philly would be massacred within a week.
+In reality, any invading force that set foot in Philly would be massacred within a week.
 Philadelphians love shooting at each other, we do it all the damn time.
 The only thing we’d love more than shooting at each other would be shooting at a bunch of foreigners trying to tell us what to do.
 Our city is predominantly black.
 Do you have any idea how horrible relations already are between the black and Asian communities?
 Korean troops setting foot in Philly would be the biggest bloodbath the world had ever seen, they wouldn’t be able to hold a single house much less the entire city.
 But that doesn’t mean we can’t fantasize about crazy things like tanks rolling down Broad Street, APCs patrolling K&A, shock-troopers raiding crack houses in West Philly, or the Linc being turned into a giant prison camp.

 That said, I heard the game got universally panned for a bunch of reasons.
 I’ve never trusted most reviewers, after all we live in an age where positive reviews are bought and paid for and most of the negative reviews are done by cynical assholes who hate everything.
 Plus I’m a grown adult who can formulate my own opinions.
 Still, the game was kind of pricey.
 That, combined with the sea of negative reviews caused me to put off on buying it when it first came out in 2016.